mlgill/mfoutparser/INSTALL.md

 ## Using setuptools

-Finally, mfoutparser can be installed using python's setuptools.
+Finally, mfoutparser can be installed using python's `setuptools`.
 Ensure that you understand how setuptools installations work so mfoutparser (and dependencies) are not installed in your operating system's python directory.

 First, clone the github repo using the following command: